Pre-Deployment Complexity Estimation for Federated Perception Systems: RESULTS AND ANALYSIS

-Figures~2(b) and~2(c) illustrate the relationship between federated environment complexity $f(d)$ and federated learning accuracy for Handwritten-MNIST and Fashion-MNIST, respectively, with intrinsic complexity held fixed.
-As the number and diversity of participating clients increase, both maximum and average accuracy exhibit a decreasing trend.
+Figures~\ref{fig:rel1} and~\ref{fig:rel3} illustrate the relationship between federated environment complexity \fdist\ and federated learning accuracy for Handwritten-MNIST and Fashion-MNIST, respectively, with intrinsic complexity held fixed.
+As the number of distinct client distribution types increases from one to five while the total number of clients remains fixed at \(N_c=5\), client-distribution fragmentation and \fdist\ increase.
+For both datasets, maximum and average accuracy generally decrease as \fdist\ increases, with a stronger decline in average accuracy.
+For Fashion-MNIST, maximum accuracy declines sharply at lower \fdist\ values and then stabilizes with a small recovery at higher values.

-Figure~3(a) further shows that communication effort increases monotonically with $f(d)$ for both datasets.
-These results indicate that distributed environment characteristics alone introduce measurable learning difficulty, independent of intrinsic dataset properties.
+Figure~\ref{fig:rel2} further shows that communication effort generally increases with distributed-environment complexity.
+The relationship is approximately monotonic with \fdist\ for Handwritten-MNIST, whereas Fashion-MNIST exhibits an intermediate fluctuation but a clear overall increase between the lowest- and highest-complexity configurations.
+Collectively, these results suggest that greater distributed-environment complexity is generally associated with reduced accuracy and increased communication effort.

+Only lower- and higher-complexity representative cases are shown here; all three datasets are included in subsequent analysis.

+\textit{\textbf{Impact of Intrinsic Complexity on Federated Learning.}} Figures~\ref{fig:intrinsic-vs-max-acc} and \ref{fig:intrinsic-vs-effort} examine the relationship between the heterogeneity-based intrinsic-complexity proxy \(f_{\mathrm{proxy}}(\mathbf{c})\) and federated learning behavior while holding the distributed-environment complexity fixed at \(f(d)=2\).
+Across the three datasets, higher \(f_{\mathrm{proxy}}(\mathbf{c})\) is associated with lower maximum accuracy and greater communication effort.
+Handwritten-MNIST has the lowest intrinsic-complexity proxy and the highest accuracy and lowest effort, whereas Fashion-MNIST has the highest proxy value and exhibits the lowest accuracy and greatest effort.
+EMNIST-Digits lies between these extremes, yielding a consistent three-dataset ordering between heterogeneity-based intrinsic complexity and learning difficulty.